steedos/help/en-us/workflow/instance_add.md

 ### Fill in application form

-##### As a general user, you can just add a new form and fill in the form as required.The detailed steps are listed below:
+##### As a general user, to submit a new application form, you need to create a new form and fill it in as required.
+The detailed steps are listed below:

 - Select a workspace for workflow after you log in steedos.
 - Click the “New” button and select a flow.